Transition Deadline to ICD-10 Is October 1, 2015

 - The capability to readily expand and capture new procedures and technologies.

-DCH is identifying where ICD codes are used within DCH’s policies, processes and systems, and remediation of the Georgia Medicaid Management Information System (GAMMIS) is underway.
+The Department of Community Health (DCH) is identifying where ICD codes are used within DCH’s policies, processes and systems, and remediation of the Georgia Medicaid Management Information System (GAMMIS) is underway.
+It will be completed in time for the mandated transition date of October 1, 2015.

-DCH is currently undergoing internal testing using ICD-10 code sets and plans to begin external testing in late 2013.
+DCH has undergone internal testing using ICD-10 code sets and began external testing in early 2014 for providers and trading partners.